AnharAnsari/Spendwise-Personal-expense-tracker-predictor/README.md

 ---

 ## 🔧 Setup Instructions
-- An Instructions file has been provided , so follow the steps to Run our project.
+- An Instructions file has been provided , so follow the steps to  setup and Run our project.